 Working in the UK

-On 31 December 2020, the freedom of movement between the United Kingdom (UK) and the European Union (EU) will end.
-From 1st January 2021, the UK will operate a new points-based system for Skilled Workers to gain permission to work in the UK.
+On 31 December 2020, the freedom of movement between the United Kingdom (UK) and the European Union (EU) came to an end.
+From 1st January 2021, the UK operates a new points-based system for Skilled Workers to gain permission to work in the UK.

 All EU and non-EU citizens wishing to come to the UK to work will need to have a job offer from an approved licensed sponsor (employer) and demonstrate that they meet a specific set of mandatory requirements, which includes a job offered at the required skill level, are able to meet the English Language requirements and are paid the relevant salary threshold.